k0inwork/mud-llm/design/DESIGN.md

 *   **Single Source of Truth (Database-Centric):** All game data, including lore, entities, and their states, is stored persistently in a local database (e.g., SQLite).
 This ensures data consistency and simplifies persistence logic.
 *   **Decoupled Presentation:** The server's core logic is completely decoupled from client presentation.
 The game engine produces a semantic JSON representation of events, which is then translated into client-specific formats by a dedicated server-side rendering layer.
 This allows for supporting various clients (Telnet, Web, etc.) without altering the core game logic.
+*   **API-Driven Content Management:** The web-based administrative editor is a fully decoupled front-end application that interacts with the server via a versioned REST API.
+This enforces a clean separation between the game server and its management tools, allowing for independent development and deployment of the admin interface.
 *   **Sentient, Lore-Driven AI:** All AI entities (NPCs and Owners) are driven by a Large Language Model (LLM).
 Their behavior, knowledge, and decisions are grounded in the comprehensive lore system stored in the database.
 *   **Efficient AI Interaction (Action Significance):** An "Action Significance" model is used to filter and batch player actions, ensuring that the LLM is only triggered for meaningful events.
 This prevents unnecessary API calls, improves performance, and reduces operational costs.
 *   **Clear Command Separation:** Player-initiated commands (e.g., `move`, `unlock`, `use skill`) are handled directly by the Core Game Engine based on game rules.
 LLM-driven tools are exclusively for AI entities to invoke, allowing them to interact with the game world.